LDAP (Active Directory)

 Response

-Upon successful update, the action returns confirmation of user modification.
+Upon successful deletion, the action returns:

 Input Parameters